populationgenomics/gnomad-browser/browser/help/topics/variant-qc.md

 <summary>Expand to see details for past versions</summary>

-### gnomAD v3.0
+### OurDNA v3.0

-For gnomAD v3.0, we computed all our variant QC metrics within Hail and because our new sparse format contains all the GVCFs information, we computed them for each allele separately.
+For OurDNA v3.0, we computed all our variant QC metrics within Hail and because our new sparse format contains all the GVCFs information, we computed them for each allele separately.
 We then used the [allele-specific version of GATK Variant Quality Score Recalibration (VQSR)](https://gatkforums.broadinstitute.org/gatk/discussion/9622/allele-specific-annotation-and-filtering) to compute a confidence score for each allele in our data to be real or artifactual.
 We used the following features:

 - SNPs: `FS`, `SOR`,`ReadPosRankSum`, `MQRankSum`, `QD`, `DP`, `MQ`
 - indels: `FS`, `SOR`, `ReadPosRankSum`, `MQRankSum`, `QD`, `DP` On top of the GATK bundle training resources (hapmap, omni, 1000 genomes, mills indels), we also used 10M transmitted singletons (alleles observed exactly twice confidently in a parent and a child) from 6,044 trios present in our raw data.

-We assessed the results of the filtering by looking at the same quality metrics we used for the gnomAD v2 callset: *de novo* looking mutations in our 6,044 trios, Ti/Tv ratio, proportion singletons, proportion bi-allelic variants, variants in  ClinVar and precision and recall in two truth samples present in our data: [NA12878](https://github.com/genome-in-a-bottle/giab_latest_release) and a [pseudo-diploid sample](https://github.com/lh3/CHM-eval) ( A mixture of DNA (est. 50.7% / 49.3%) from two haploid CHM cell lines) for which we have good truth data.
+We assessed the results of the filtering by looking at the same quality metrics we used for the OurDNA v2 callset: *de novo* looking mutations in our 6,044 trios, Ti/Tv ratio, proportion singletons, proportion bi-allelic variants, variants in  ClinVar and precision and recall in two truth samples present in our data: [NA12878](https://github.com/genome-in-a-bottle/giab_latest_release) and a [pseudo-diploid sample](https://github.com/lh3/CHM-eval) ( A mixture of DNA (est. 50.7% / 49.3%) from two haploid CHM cell lines) for which we have good truth data.

 In addition to VQSR, we also  applied the following hard filters: